Roosevelt Glacier

 Roosevelt Glacier is located on the north slopes of Mount Baker in the North Cascades of the U.S. state of Washington.
 Roosevelt Glacier descends to nearly 5000 ft at Chromatic Moraine.
 In the middle of its course, Roosevelt Glacier is connected to Coleman Glacier to its south.

+Roosevelt Glacier was named for Theodore Roosevelt, who never saw Mount Baker.